Overview

 ,UDP

-andUnix Domain Socket
+, andUnix Domain Socket

-- Supporting multiple load-balancing algorithms:
+- Multiple load-balancing algorithms:

 Round-Robin